lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-01-26-Set_theory.md

 Zermelo introduced his axioms for set theory in 1908 as his response to concerns about the foundations of mathematics.
 These included the notorious [*axiom of choice*]({% post_url 2021-11-10-Axiom_of_Choice %}), in addition to more mundane axioms asserting our ability to form finite sets, take unions and power sets and to specify subsets of an existing set.
 Finally, the *axiom of infinity* guarantees the existence of an infinite set.

 Remarkably, a slightly restricted version of Zermelo set theory turns out to be equal in expressiveness and strength to higher-order logic.
-Also notable is that the authors of Bourbaki chose Zermelo set theory , not ZF, as the foundation of their project (as indignantly [pointed out](http://dx.doi.org/10.1007/BF03025863) by A. R. D. Mathias).
+Also notable is that the authors of Bourbaki chose Zermelo set theory, not ZF, as the foundation of their project (as indignantly [pointed out](http://dx.doi.org/10.1007/BF03025863) by A. R. D. Mathias).
 Upon this basis, the Bourbaki group wrote careful if not strictly formal developments of great swathes of mathematics.
 Therefore we can safely conclude that Zermelo set theory—thus also higher-order logic—is adequate for the vast bulk of "ordinary" mathematics.
-The huge variety of topics already formalised in Isabelle/HOL and HOL Light is further evidence for this view.
+The wide variety of topics already formalised in Isabelle/HOL and [HOL Light](https://www.cl.cam.ac.uk/~jrh13/hol-light/) is further evidence for this view.

 ### The remaining axioms of ZFC

 What sort of mathematics is the exception?
 Amusingly enough, the answer is *set theory itself*.
 Georg Cantor [created a paradise](https://plato.stanford.edu/entries/settheory-early/) of ordinal and cardinal arithmetic that goes well beyond the confines of Zermelo set theory.
 To reach his paradise, we need the *axiom of replacement*, a sort of set teleportation device that can "transport" any set to a "higher level".
-More precisely, it lets us form indexed families of sets $\\{A_\xi\\}$ for $\xi\in\alpha$ and therefore indexed unions such as $\bigcup_{\xi\in\alpha} A_\xi$.
+More precisely, it lets us form indexed families of sets $\\{A_i\\}$ for $i\in I$ where $I$ is any existing set, and therefore indexed unions such as $\bigcup_{\xi\in\alpha} A_\xi$.
-From such limit constructions we obtain the transfinite ordinals, the cardinals (the famous series of alephs) and the levels of the cumulative hierarchy of sets.
+From such limit constructions we obtain transfinite recursion and the ordinal and cardinal numbers.
+And we obtain the $V_\xi$ for each ordinal $\xi$, the levels of the *cumulative hierarchy of sets*.
 Finally, the *axiom of foundation* asserts that there are no other sets, affirming the idea that the universe of sets is an iterative construction.

+Already $V_\omega$ contains the set of natural numbers.
+Progressing to $V_{\omega+1}$, $V_{\omega+2}$, $\ldots$, we reach the reals and higher numbers as well as sets and functions involving them.
+(These are analogous to iterations of function types in simple type theory.)
+Only finitely many iterations are allowed, however; in Zermelo set theory we never reach $V_{\omega+\omega}$.
+With ZFC we get all of the $V$-levels plus a vast menagerie of unimaginable monstrosities, such as fixedpoints of the aleph operator
+(solutions of $\kappa = \aleph_\kappa$).
+As [pointed out](https://doi.org/10.1017/CBO9780511570681.013) by George Boolos (p.
+258):

+> $\kappa$ seems sufficiently large that the claim that it exists might plausibly be regarded as dubious, $\kappa$ is no gnat; it is a lot to swallow.

+Boolos remarks that such a $\kappa$ is positively "teensy" compared with the large cardinals often assumed in order to extend ZFC, whose existence (he argues) must be even more dubious.

-Category theory goes beyond ZF simply because it adopts, as its starting point, the category Set of all ZF sets and functions.
-To my mind this is like a billionaire's son calling up his father the day after he arrives at university saying, "dad, I need more money."
-When his father asks what happened to the billion-dollar sum he had been given, the son replies "I spent it all on NFTs".
+Category theory goes beyond Zermelo simply because it adopts, as its starting point, the category **Set** of all ZF sets and functions.
+To my mind this is like a billionaire's son calling up his father the day after he arrives at university saying, "Dad, I need more money."
+His father asks what happened to the billion-dollar sum he had been given and the son replies "I spent it all on NFTs".
 When people demand stronger set theories to serve as a foundation for category theory I am tempted to ask, what is to stop you from forming the category of all sets in that extended set theory?
-Also odd is the sort of extension proposed: sometimes one or two levels of classes, sometimes an additional "universe" (meaning, a model of ZF) and is sometimes countably many such models.
-All of these extensions are trivial compared with what the axiom of replacement gave us over the Zermelo sets, namely transfinitely many additional levels.
+Also odd is the sort of extension proposed: sometimes just one or two levels of classes, sometimes an additional "universe" (a large cardinal, yielding a set model of ZF) and sometimes countably many such models.
+All of these extensions are trivial compared with what the axiom of replacement gave us over the Zermelo sets: *transfinitely many* additional levels.
+It's like the kid saying he'd be fine with just $10 extra.

-I'd be interested to hear of topics in mathematics that require beyond the Zermelo universe of sets without referring explicitly to topics connected with ZF set theory.
+I'd be interested to hear of mathematical domains that require more than the Zermelo universe of sets without referring explicitly to topics connected with ZF set theory.

 ### Set theory and proof assistants